planetclegg/jint/README.md

-# A forked Jint Intepreter for .NET: an experiment to create a version of javascript that uses decimal types for numerics instead of; IEEE doubles.
+# A forked Jint Intepreter for .NET: an experiment to create a version of javascript that uses decimal types for numerics instead of IEEE doubles.

 ### *"It's not just forked, it's fscked."*